savonet/book/streaming.md

 ```

 it takes a list of sources to add, and lists cannot contain heterogeneous
+elements, otherwise said all the elements of a list should have the same type.
-elements.
-Therefore, in order to produce a source with both audio and video, the
+Therefore, in order to produce a source with both audio and video, the elements
-elements of the list given as argument to `add` must all be sources with audio
+of the list given as argument to `add` must all be sources with both audio and
-and video.
+video.

-If you insist of adding a video channel to a source which does not have one, you
+If you insist on adding a video channel to a source which does not have one, you
 should use the dedicated function `mux_video`, whose type is

 ```